 People can argue that Mary Hunt and her compulsory Scientific Temperance Instruction failed.
 That is, it failed to achieve her major objective of bringing about complete abstinence.

 Annual consumption of alcohol beverages increased between 1880 and 1920.
 Specifically, it increased between the beginning of the movement and the beginning of National Prohibition.
-Additionally, it was very difficult oto enforce Prohibition.
+Also it was very hard to enforce Prohibition.
 And its ultimate failure indicates that the instruction had not convinced enough young people to support prohibition as adults.72

 The methods Mary Hunt used to achieve her objectives were controversial.
-Her integrity and morality were highly questionable and she was very coercive, manipulative and vindictive.
+Her integrity and morality were highly questionable .
+She was very coercive, manipulative and vindictive.
 Indeed, controversy followed her into death.

 Mary Hunt was accused of profiting from endorsing textbooks.
 Therefore, she signed over to charity the royalties from the thousands of physiology textbooks sold annually.
 Her never-publicized charity was the Scientific Temperance Federation.
 This was a group composed of Mary Hunt, her pastor, and a few friends.

-The association used its funds to support the national headquarters of the Department of Scientific Temperance Instruction.
-It was a large house in Boston that was also Hunt’s residence.73 For Mary Hunt, charity both began and stayed at home.
+The Federation used its funds to support the national headquarters of the Department of Scientific Temperance Instruction.
+It was a large house in Boston.
+It was also Hunt’s residence.73 For Mary Hunt, charity both began and stayed at home.

-Mary Hunt’s indoctrination activities had a major influence on American culture.
+Mary Hunt’s indoctrination had a major impact on US culture.
 Prohibition created serious problems.
-Nevertheless almost one in five adults today think drinking should be illegal for everyone.
-However, not even Prohibition made drinking alcohol illegal!
-In addition tens of millions more support neo-prohibition ideas.
-And they strongly defend the many vestiges of Prohibition that continue to exist.
+Yet almost one in five adults today think drinking should be illegal for everyone.
+But not even Prohibition made drinking alcohol illegal!

 - Ministers join in antagonizing instruction in the public schools on the effects of narcotics.
 New York Times, March 4, 1896. defended law requiring temperance instruction in public schools.)